Loading...

 Bayer logo

-Many big companies like Bayer and SoftBank have invested heavily in vertical farming, which is an indicator that it has promise.
+Many big companies like Bayer and SoftBank have invested heavily in vertical farming, indicating promise.
 For impact investors, the biggest motivator is the social implications of such ventures.
-Not only is vertical farming sustainable, but it also helps deal with a major social issue.
+Vertical farming is not only sustainable, but it also helps deal with major social issues.

 Moreover, the growth rate of the vertical farming industry is predicted to be above 24 percent in the next five years.